isarandi/pedestrian_counting_thesis/README.md

-# pedestrian_counting_thesis
+# Pedestrian Line Counting by Probabilistic Combination of Flow and Appearance Information

-Code for my master thesis: Pedestrian Line Counting by Probabilistic Combination of Flow and Appearance Information
+C++ code for my master thesis.